bridger-thompson/choreChamps/README.md

   - Context
 - [ x ] Parents can configure chores for a child
   - Chores have a name, description, points, and status
-- [ ] Kids can see chores for that day
+- [ x ] Kids can see chores for that day

 ## Nov 18th: